splineclaw/e621dl/README.md

 Commas should be used to separate tags.

-_Check your tags against the [e621 tag list](https://e621.net/tag_alias/) and manually convert any tags for content you absolutely do not want to see.
-Otherwise, it would be greatly appreciated that you test the automatic tag conversion and report any issues._
+_Please check your blacklist tags against the [e621 tag list](https://e621.net/tag_alias/) for content you absolutely do not want to see.
+At this time, I do not have a reliable automatic check._

 ## [Optional] Modify the settings in the config file.

-Most users will not need to modify the settings section of the `config.ini` file, but feel free to edit it to your liking after reading the description, and acceptable values for each key.
+The settings section of the `config.ini` is designed to be easily modified and difficult to break by any user, as much of the information needed by **e621dl** is dynamically taken from the computer it is being run on.
+Feel free to edit it to your liking after reading the description, and acceptable values for each key.

 ### Config Keys, Values, and Descriptions